wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

       * Secure Software Operations
       * Secure Software Lifecycle Management
       <br /><br />

-Attacks are classified by the method and vector:
-   * Method is how an attack is executed, or “the mechanism that was used”.
-   * Vector is how an attack is carried out, or “the course that was taken”.
-For example, in a ransomware attack, ransomware itself is the method, but the vector may have been email.

    * COPPA (???) - online collection and use of data for minors under 13